Shivangi-LetsCode/Python_Projects/README.md

 Explanation including Motive, Code and Methods are already written in the files of each project.
 All projects running state file are also uploaded along eith code.

 PROJECTS INCLUDED:
- 1. NUMBER GUESSING GAME: DESKTOP APPLICATION
+-> NUMBER GUESSING GAME: DESKTOP APPLICATION
+-> LOAN EMI CALCULATOR
+-> DOWNLOAD YOUTUBE VIDEO